cloudfright/blog/cloudfright-blog/content/posts/ai-and-creativity.md

 The *Explain it like I'm 5* (ELI5) version would go something like this:

-DALLE-2 takes a some text you type in, called a *prompt*, works out what it means and then uses some clever maths to produce a picture.
+DALLE-2 takes some text you type in, called a *prompt*, works out what it means and then uses some clever maths to produce a picture.
 When DALLE-2 was built, it was shown millions of pictures with words describing what was in the pictures.
-Once DALLE-2 knows what the prompt means, it looks at all the pictures it knows about and tries to predict how closely the text descriptions of the pictures are similar to the prompt.
-And once it understands which parts of the pictures it knows about relate which parts of the prompt, it can generate a brand new picture, not by copying parts of the pictures it already knows about, but using a interesting way of generating a picture from a jumbled mess of random pixels guided by its understanding of the prompt and pictures it knows about.
+Once DALLE-2 knows what the prompt means, it looks at all the pictures it knows about and tries to predict how closely the text descriptions of the pictures are like the prompt.
+And once it understands which parts of the pictures it knows about relate which parts of the prompt, it can generate a brand-new picture, not by copying parts of the pictures it already knows about, but using an interesting way of generating a picture from a jumbled mess of random pixels guided by its understanding of the prompt and pictures it knows about.

 For a more thorough, technical overview of how it works, there are some excellent articles [here](https://towardsdatascience.com/dall-e-2-explained-the-promise-and-limitations-of-a-revolutionary-ai-3faf691be220),  [here](https://medium.com/mlearning-ai/how-does-dall-e-2-work-b6a7f912fc5f) and [here](https://medium.com/augmented-startups/how-does-dall-e-2-work-e6d492a2667f).

-What does this mean for artists who make a living from their creations and will this new tool devalue their art?
+What does this mean for artists who make a living from their creations, and will this new tool devalue their art?

 ## How are artists reacting to AI Art?

 Artists appear to have two distinct reactions; *Do I still have a livelihood?*, or *How can I use this new art form to my advantage?* Particularly concerning to some artists is the ability for AI art tools to copy an artist's style.
 Artists spend years training to hone their style, and if anyone who can form a sentence is able to create high-quality art in a myriad of styles, how can artists retain their unique style and express their individuality?

-For the the artists embracing the new technology, they're exploring the idea the idea of **prompt craft** - creatively crafting the text prompt to generate art that is unique to the creator of the prompt.
+For the artists embracing the new technology, they're exploring the idea the idea of **prompt craft** - creatively crafting the text prompt to generate art that is unique to the creator of the prompt.
 Artist James Gurney believes that consumers of AI-generated art should be able to see the text prompt used to generate the artwork and professional artists should be able to opt out of their artwork used in the training set.

 [Open AI](https://openai.com/), whose [mission](https://openai.com/about/) is bring beneficial AI to the world, promotes DALLE-2 system as: